mirfeder/wiki-search/README.md

 - Swagger docs available at http://localhost:8000/docs
 - OpenAPI docs available at http://localhost:8000/reDoc
 ## Run the Client:
+- in a different terminal session, from the project root directory,run:
 - `yarn parcel src/client/index.html`
 - Open browser to http://localhost:1234